FlareFlo/wt_penetration_tool/docs/index.md

-## Welcome to the Armor Profiling Tool
+# Welcome to the Armor Profiling Tool

+### This tool was designed for the game WarThunder, but might be useful for other applications.